stevenfvalladares/script-to-boot-usb-windows/README.md

 At the end of the process, the utility automatically ejects the USB from the Linux system or distribution that we are using.

-Step 2: We connect the USB drive again and access the content, we will see all the files necessary to correctly install Windows from this medium.
+**Step 2**: We connect the USB drive again and access the content, we will see all the files necessary to correctly install Windows from this medium.

 ![screenshot 2](./assets/images/screenshot_2.png)